Pollock, Louisiana

 Pollock is a small town in Grant Parish, Louisiana, United States.
 It is part of the Alexandria, Louisiana Metropolitan Statistical Area.
-The population was 469 as of the 2010 census, up from 376 in 2000.
+As of the 2020 census, Pollock had a population of 394.

 History

 The town proper that sprang up in 1892 around a sawmill was named in honor of the manager of the Big Creek Sawmill and Lumber Company, Captain James W. Pollock.

 Pollock was for many years a sundown town, a community that did not allow black people to be there after sundown.
 Historian Herbert Aptheker reported a sign "Niggers stay out of Pollock" at the town's boundary during World War II when he commanded a group of black soldiers nearby.
 The town's official history notes "the few individuals of African descent" living in the Pollock area left soon after the Colfax massacre.
 The Louisiana Almanac reported that as late as 1990, Pollock still had no black residents.